How & where to buy Cosmos (ATOM) online

 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

-How to buy Cosmos online – step-by-step guide
+How to buy Cosmos online – a step-by-step guide

 Step 1.
 Get a suitable wallet

-After buying Cosmos coins, you will need to store them in a wallet.
-There are plenty of options for storing your Cosmos ATOM, so to narrow your search down and save you some valuable time, we’ve handpicked three of our favourite wallets:
+After buying Cosmos coins, you can store them in a wallet for added security.
+There are plenty of options for storing your Cosmos ATOM, so to narrow your search down and save you some valuable time, we’ve handpicked two of our favourite wallets:

 How to trade Cosmos – step-by-step guide

 There are lots of reputable brokers on the market these days, but they all have different fees and levels of support.
 Some are set up to cater for newbies and some are perfect for more experienced traders so who you choose will depend on what you’re looking for.
-Plus500 and eToro are two of our favourite brokers right now.
+Here are two of the top options right now:

 Step 4.
 Start trading

 Once your deposit has gone through you’re good to go, but we recommend setting up a demo account before you jump in.
 This will give you a good understanding of how everything works and you’ll also get to see how volatile your chosen currency is without risking anything.

 After you’ve played around with your demo account, you’ll see that trading isn’t too complicated.
 All you need to do is take a position on whether the value of your currency will rise or fall.
 If you think it will rise, take a long (buy) position, and if you think it will fall, take a short (sell) position.